fecten/lab11/readme.txt

 Git is so cool!
-Yes we are the best at using git and I really want to get good at using it for the future.
+This is the first time I am actually learning git, and not feeling completely lost or overwhelemd.
+Did it once and it was really confusing.
+But now it feels super natural.